WVURAIL/dspira-lessons/_posts/2020-08-04-Astronomy_VelocityCurve_Overview.md

 > them with yours.
 The Part 1 and Part 2 handouts above are the current version
 > of the lessons.

-* [Galactic Plane Observation 1, 2018]({{ site.baseurl }}/FilesUploaded/VelocityCurve_GalacticPlaneObservation1_2018.pdf){: .button} — the observing sheet.
+* [Galactic Plane Observation 1, 2018]({{ site.baseurl }}/FilesUploaded/VelocityCurve_GalacticPlaneObservation1_2018.pdf){: .btn .btn-wvu-blue} — the observing sheet.
 Its spreadsheet analysis section is useful whatever dates you observe on.
-* [Galactic Plane Observation 1: Conclusions, 2018]({{ site.baseurl }}/FilesUploaded/VelocityCurve_GalacticPlaneObservation1_Conclusions_2018.pdf){: .button} — a real set of class results for quadrants II and III, with the uncertainty estimate and the conclusions questions.
+* [Galactic Plane Observation 1: Conclusions, 2018]({{ site.baseurl }}/FilesUploaded/VelocityCurve_GalacticPlaneObservation1_Conclusions_2018.pdf){: .btn .btn-wvu-blue} — a real set of class results for quadrants II and III, with the uncertainty estimate and the conclusions questions.

 ### All Velocity Curve handouts in one place